ourcodingclub/ourcodingclub.github.io/_tutorials/spatial.md

 __60 m resolution__
 band 1, band 9 and band 10

-<a name="section3"></a>

 ## 3. Manipulate rasters: NDVI and KMN classification
+{: #section3}

-__The [Normalised Difference Vegetation Index (NDVI)](https://en.wikipedia.org/wiki/Normalized_difference_vegetation_index){:target="_blank"} is a widely used vegetation index that quantifies vegetation presence, health or structure.
+__The [Normalised Difference Vegetation Index (NDVI)](https://en.wikipedia.org/wiki/Normalized_difference_vegetation_index) is a widely used vegetation index that quantifies vegetation presence, health or structure.
 It is calculated using the Near Infrared (NIR) and Red bandwith of the spectrum.
 Healthy vegetation reflects light strongly in the NIR part of the spectrum and absorbs light in red part of the visible spectrum for photosynthesis.
 A high ratio between light refected in the NIR part of the spectrum and light reflected in the red part of the spectrum would represent areas that potentially have healthy vegetation.
 It is worth noting that different plant species absorb light in the red part of the spectrum at different rates.
 The same plant will also absorb light in the red band differently depending on whether it is stressed or healthy, or the time of year.
 It is often used over large areas as an indication of land cover change.__

 The NDVI ratio is calculated using (NIR - Red) / (NIR + Red).
 For example, a pixel with an NDVI of less than 0.2 is not likely to be dominated by vegetation, and an NDVI of 0.6 and above is likely to be dense vegetation.